bdqnghi/graph-ast/README.md

 ## Installation

 The backbone of this tool is the Abstract Syntax Tree (AST).
 The AST will be generated using the f-ast tool: [fAST: Flattening Abstract Syntax Trees for Efficiency, ICSE 2019](https://oro.open.ac.uk/59268/1/main.pdf).
 The tool supports any ANTLR4 grammar of over 170 different types of programming languages.
+This tool leverages [protobuf](https://github.com/protocolbuffers/protobuf) to store the AST and make the parsing much faster than the others.

-First, pull the docker image of the f-ast tool:
+A runnable docker image of the tool can be pulled by using this command:

 ```bash
   $ docker pull yijun/fast:latest
 ```
-This tool leverages [protobuf](https://github.com/protocolbuffers/protobuf) to store the AST and make the parsing much faster than the other tools.

 ## Example usages: